This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

 Not hiring at the moment, but usually have open positions for freelance writers.
 So, keep checking to see if they are hiring again.

 You can also get paid to write articles for Green Light Articles.
 This company is looking for writers who have great grammar skills and a deeper understanding of the English language.
 Just sign up, complete your profile, and wait for the reviewer to contact you.
 Once your account is approved, you will get access to all available projects and start earning.
 If you meet deadlines and produce quality work, you will get extra bonuses!

 #18.
 Love To Know

 If you are an expert at topical writing then Love to Know is your content mill.
-This is a freelance position with flexible working hours.
+This company offers freelance writing jobs for beginners with flexible working hours.
 They pay per article ranging from $25 to $100.
 Payments are sent to your PayPal account.

 Here are their requirements:

-- A working computer with high-speed internet connection
+- A working computer with a high-speed internet connection

-- You must have impeccable grammar and excellent writing skills
+- You must have impeccable grammar and writing skills

 - 1-year writing experience